danielshervheim/webxr-ik-avatar/README.md

 3. Get Body Forward Direction:

     The Body forward direction procedure was necessary to orient the user avatars torso in the general position of the user.
 Since there is no torso tracking, this needs to be approximated based on the user's head and hand positions.
-The general implementation of which was taken from this article (TODO:LINK).
+The general implementation of which was taken from this article ["Real-time Full-body Motion Reconstruction and Recognition for Off-the-Shelf VR Devices"](https://dl-acm-org.ezp1.lib.umn.edu/doi/pdf/10.1145/3013971.3013987).
 The gist of how it works is the average head forward vector is acquired from the last 50 frames.
 Additionally, the average forward vector of the controllers needs to be determined.
 This is done by effectively drawing a line between the two controllers positions.
 The cross product is then taken between the controllers line and a vector pointing straight down to get the forward direction perpendicular to the controllers line.
 The bodies forward direction is then updated when the headset forward direction and controllers forward direction are within 23 degrees of each other.

 4. Avatar Head and User Movement: